 The plaintiff argued that there was no indication that he accepted money from the woman.
 The woman testified that she had planned to pay him, but that there had been no discussion of payment prior to the accident and that she never did actually pay him.
 There was also no evidence that the plaintiff provided rides to the general public.

 The court concluded that, even though the policy language excluded accidents when a car is for-hire, the evidence was insufficient to establish that the plaintiff was acting in such a capacity when he was involved in the accident.
 The court explained that, as a general matter, the burden rests with the insurance company to establish an exception to coverage exists.

 The court looked at the definition of “public or livery conveyance,” determining that the term requires a person to open their services up to the public at-large.
 Here, there was no evidence that the plaintiff provided transportation services to the general public, even if he was planning on getting paid for transporting the woman.
 Thus, the court concluded the accident did not fall within the exclusion.

 Have You Been Injured in a Washington, D.C.
 Car Accident?

 If you or a loved one has recently been injured in a car accident, you may be entitled to monetary compensation.
 However, it is likely that you will need to deal with at least one insurance company along the way.
-The dedicated Washington, D.C. personal injury attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience taking on even the largest insurance companies on behalf of their injured clients.
+The dedicated Washington, D.C. personal injury attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience taking on even the largest insurance companies on behalf of their injured clients.
 Call 410-654-3600 to schedule a free consultation with an attorney today.